EranGrin/vue-web-component-wrapper/docs/webpack-config.md

 ## Webpack Configuration

-The plugin is only tested with webpack.
 Here's a sample webpack configuration that helps webpack understand how to load and process .vue, .css, and .scss files.
 It also sets up an HTML plugin for webpack.

 ```javascript
 const path = require('path');